 NOTE: The AAFP does not provide funding for chapter delegates to attend the National Conference.
 Support is usually sought at the state and local levels.

-- Represent the resident perspective as a member of the AAFP Center for International Health Initiatives Advisory Board.
+- Represent the resident perspective as a member of the AAFP Center for Global Health Initiatives Advisory Board.

 - Participate in the program development of the annual AAFP Global Health Workshop